redding/cli.rb/README.md

 ## Example

-See the ['example file'](/example.rb) for details on usage and handling.
+See the ["example file"](/example.rb) for details on usage and handling.

 ## Installation